HLR/DomiKnowS/docs/QUERY.md

 - *tweet/tweet/<PositiveLabel>/readersensor-1* - where first *tweet* is the graph path, the next *tweet* is the concept name and *<PositiveLabel>/readersensor-1* is an attribute key.

-The key needs all these **three** elements otherwise the *set* method is logs and error and returns.
+The key needs all these **three** elements otherwise the *set* method logs an error and returns.

 The *conceptOrRelationName* part is used to create the new DataNode when first provided in the key to the *DataNodeBuilder*.
 The next time it will be used to create or update attribute in existing DataNodes of this *conceptOrRelationName* type.
 The value determine how many new DataNodes are created.

-The value cannot be **None** otherwise tthe *set* method is logs and error and returns.
+The value cannot be **None** otherwise the *set* method logs an error and returns.

 The value is assumed to provide single element (contribute to single DataNode) if the value is:
 - not Tensor or List,
 - Tensor but of the dimension 0,
-- Tensor or List of length 1,
+- Tensor or List of length 1 and with dimension 1.
 - Tensor of length 2 but its key *attributeKey* part has first word embedded in '<'.

 In this case a single new DataNode is created.
 If the single DataNode is determined to be for created for the root concept then the *READER* key is used as the new DataNode id, if the key is not set then the id is set to 0.

-If the value is determined to be Tensor or List and not assumed to represent single value then its dimension is determine for Tensor it is based on *dim()* method, in the case of List based on nest level of the first list element.
+If the value is Tensor or List and not assumed to represent single value then its dimension is determine -  for Tensor it is based on *dim()* method, for List based on nest level of the first list element.
 The value with dimension equal 1 is assumed to represent single set of DataNodes.
 The value with dimension 2 represent multiply sets of DataNodes to be created.

-After the creation of these sets they are attempted to be connected with other DataNodes, if already created.
-The graph provide information about parents concept and the sets of the newly created DataNodes are added to the DataNodes found to be parents.
+The sets of newly created dataNode are matched with dataNodes created for the parent concept.
+So for instance Tensor with shape[1,5] will result with creation of 5 dataNodes and their assignment as children to a single parent dataNode.
+Tensor with shape[3,4] will result with creation of 4 dataNodes sets of 4 dataNodes and their assignment as children to a 3 parent dataNodes.

-The subsequent submission values length need to match the number of DataNodes created for the given concept or relation.m
+The subsequent submission values length need to match the number of DataNodes created for the given concept or relation.
+So for instance Tensor with shape[3,7,4] will update 3 dataNodes with Tensor of shape[7,4].
+In order to assign attribute value to dataNode created with Tensor with shape[3,4] the tensor will need to have it first shape element equal 12.

 There are two methods returning constructed dataNodes.